-They are smaller, easier to carry, can even be taken to places where tripods are restricted and are more economical.
+They are smaller, easier to carry around, can even be taken to places where tripods are restricted and are more economical.

-If you buy one with a detachable three-legged base, you can also use it as a tripod to stabilize your shot.
+If you buy one with a detachable three leg section, you can also use it as a tripod to stabilize your shot.

 Nevertheless, browsing through hundreds of models can make it a little overwhelming for the first time shopper.